-Jeevun is an Economist who is undertaking PhD research on the political and economic causes of income inequality and poverty, as well as the subsequent impact that income inequality and poverty have on wellbeing, with a special focus on the United Kingdom.
+Jeevun is an economist who is undertaking doctoral research on the political and economic causes of income inequality and poverty, as well as the subsequent impact that income inequality and poverty have on wellbeing, with a special focus on the United Kingdom.

-In particular, his research focuses on: how the electoral importance of groups affects the redistributive policies of taxation and social security and subsequently income inequality and poverty; the impact that technological change has had on team-based working practices and earnings inequality; and the differing impacts that inter-personal and spatial income inequality have on wellbeing as defined by Sen’s Capability Approach.
+In particular, his research focuses on: how the electoral importance of groups affects redistribution and subsequently income inequality and poverty; why non-graduate men can’t find work in the post-industrial economy; and the differing impacts that inter-personal and spatial income inequality have on wellbeing as defined by Sen’s Capability Approach.

 His PhD research is an extension of his previous research on labour economics, inequality, poverty, social security and the philosophical foundations of Sen’s Capability Approach to wellbeing, which he undertook during his professional career and his previous degrees at graduate (Msc Economic Development and Economic Policy Analysis) and undergraduate (BA Economics and Philosophy) level.

-Jeevun is also the co-host of Politics JaM, a podcast that analyses the week’s news and hot topics through a political science lens.
+Jeevun frequently appears on the national media including BBC News, Sky News, BBC Radio 5, LBC and others.
+He is also the co-host of Politics JaM, a podcast that analyses the week’s news and hot topics through a political science lens.
 It has featured in the Mail on Sunday as one of their podcasts of the week.
-His work has also been covered in the national news, the World Economic Forum, and he has also appeared on BBC radio as an expert commentator.
+His work has also been covered in the national news, the World Economic Forum.

 - Political Economics